-Property Description Automatically Generate the SSH Key Select this option to have Safeguard for Privileged Passwords generate the SSH authentication key.
-Manually Deploy the SSH Key When you select Automatically Generate the SSH Key , Safeguard for Privileged Passwords allows you to select this option so that you can manually append this public key to the authorized keys file on the managed system for the service account.
-For more information, see Downloading a public SSH key on page 223.
-The SSH authentication key becomes available after Safeguard for Privileged Passwords creates the asset.
-IMPORTANT: If you do not select this option, Safeguard for Privileged Passwords automatically installs the SSH authentication key.
+Property Description Privileged Passwords automatically installs the SSH authen- tication key.
 If you do select this option, Safeguard for Privileged Passwords creates the key and associates it with the Safeguard for Privileged Passwords asset you are creating, but it does not install it on the managed system for you.
 Import and Manually Deploy the SSH Key Select this option, then Browse to import an SSH authentication key.
 For more information, see Importing an SSH key on page 205.
 Key Comment (Optional) Enter a description of this SSH key.
 Service Account Name Enter the service account name that Safeguard for Privileged Passwords is to use for management tasks.
 This is the account Safeguard for Privileged Passwords uses to install the SSH authentication key on the asset.
 For more information, see About service accounts on page 202.
 Service Account Password If not importing the SSH authentication key, then you must enter the service account password Safeguard for Privileged Passwords needs to authenticate to this managed system.
-Limit: 255 characters Privilege Elevation Command If required, enter a privilege elevation command (such as sudo).
-This is used as a prefix for commands that require privileged access on the system and to manage accounts on Unix-based systems; that is, to check and change passwords and to discover
+Privilege Elevation Command If required, enter a privilege elevation command (such as sudo).
+This is used as a prefix for commands that require privileged access on the system and to manage accounts on Unix-based systems; that is, to check and change passwords and to discover accounts.

-Property Description accounts.
 When adding an asset, Safeguard for Privileged Passwords uses this command to perform Test Connection .
 For more information, see About Test Connection on page 203.
 To enable Safeguard for Privileged Passwords to elevate the privileges of the service account, assign the asset to the scope of a partition profile that has the privilege elevation command defined.
 For more information, see Creating a profile on page 302.
 The privilege elevation command must run non-interactively, that is, without prompting for a password.
-For more information, see Preparing Unix-based systems on page 533.
+For more information, see Preparing Unix-based systems on page 532.
 Limit: 255 characters Test Connection Click this button to verify that Safeguard for Privileged Passwords can log in to this asset using the service account credentials you have provided.
 For more information, see About Test Connection on page 203.
-Service Account Profile Click Edit to add the profile or Remove to delete the assigned profile.
+Service Account Profile Click 🥂 Edit to add the profile or - Remove to delete the

+Property Description assigned profile.
 Available profiles are based on the partition selected on the General tab (asset discovery).
 To update the profile later, go to the service account and update the Profile .
 For more information, see General tab (account) on page 149.
 Auto Accept SSH Host Key Select this option to have Safeguard for Privileged Passwords automatically accept the SSH host key when it creates the Safeguard for Privileged Passwords asset.
 When this option is selected, Safeguard for Privileged Passwords displays the thumbprint of the SSH host key that was discovered.
 When a managed system requiring an SSH host key does not have one, Check Password will fail.
-For more information, see Connectivity failures on page 539.
+For more information, see Connectivity failures on page 538.
 Port Enter the port number used by SSH to log in to the managed system.
 Required Connection Timeout Enter the command timeout period.
 This option applies only to platforms that use telnet or SSH.
 Default: 20 seconds